Green Hornet: Prose fiction

+Video games

+The Green Hornet and Kato appears in The Green Hornet: Wheels of Justice (2010) for iPhone, based on the film.

 Merchandising

 Few examples of Green Hornet merchandise have appeared since the 1960s.
 To coincide with the 2011 movie, Factory Entertainment produced six-inch action figures and a die cast Black Beauty, among other collectibles.
 Hollywood Collectibles has made a full-size prop gas gun replica.
 Mezco Toyz has made a set of 12-inch action figures, with the prototypes donated to the Museum of the Moving Image.

 CKE Restaurants, Inc., the parent company of Carl's Jr. and Hardee's, teamed with the studio on a promotional marketing partnership that included commercials featuring Seth Rogen and Jay Chou in character as the Green Hornet and Kato; a beverage promotion with Dr. Pepper; The Green Hornet food items, kids' meal toys, and employee uniforms; and a contest with the grand prize of the Black Beauty car from the film.

+In 2012, Factory Entertainment released screen accurate replicas of the Hornet Sting, Gas Gun, and Kato's Dart from the 1960s television series.
+A plaque signed by Van Williams was included in a limited run of "Signature Edition" replicas.

-In June 2018, the toy company Funko released a Funko Pop of the Green Hornet.
+In June 2018, the toy company Funko released a Funko Pop figure of the Green Hornet as a Specialty Series figure.
+This was later followed up with multiple Funko Pop figures of the Green Hornet and Kato, released as exclusives at San Diego Comic-Con and New York Comic Con.
+In January 2020, Funko announced Green Hornet and Kato figures as part of their initial SODA vinyl figure offerings with a limited run of 6000 each.

+In late 2021, Diamond Select Toys announced the start of a new line of Green Hornet and Kato collectible merchandise in partnership with The Green Hornet Inc. and the Bruce Lee Family.
+Their line of collectibles include a mini bust of Kato and various action figures of Kato in different outfits.

+In 2022, Aurora Plastics Corporation, under their Polar Lights brand, reissued a model of the Black Beauty car from the 1960s television series.
+Aluminum Model Toys released their own model kit of the Black Beauty in the same year.